pepkit/pepspec/docs/looper/code/hello-world.md

 ## Pipeline Interface

-The [pipeline interface](pipeline-interface-specification.md) shows the pipeline_name, pipeline_type, as well as the var_templates and command_templates used for this pipeline.
+The [pipeline interface](pipeline-interface-specification.md) shows the pipeline_name, as well as the var_templates and command_templates used for this pipeline.